TeamGalacticraft/Galacticraft/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-REVIEW THE GUIDELINES (LINK AT TOP OF THIS PAGE)

-Minecraft version:
-Galacticraft version:
+Galacticraft Rewoven version:

-Single player (SSP), Multiplayer (SMP), or SSP opened to LAN (LAN)?
+Singleplayer, Multiplayer, or Singleplayer opened to LAN?

-Any Galacticraft add-ons installed? please list all

-Please provide screenshots / crash report / log / full modlist as needed

-If the game is not starting at all, please confirm that you downloaded from the official Galacticraft download site (https://micdoodle8.com/mods/galacticraft)
+Please list the Galacticraft Rewoven addons you have installed

+Please provide your LOG (preferably on [gist](https://gist.github.com) or [pastebin](https://pastebin.com)) and screenshots etc. if applicable